 |Top 50% of class||85%|

 |Percent of Admitted Who Enrolled (Admission Yield)||32%||35%||33%|

 The application deadline for Fall 2022 has passed.
 Applications were due on Jan 15, 2022.

 The cost for prospective students to apply to Asbury University is $0.

 What are the requirements for admission to Asbury University and what student information is used for admission decisions?

 |High School GPA||Required|

-|High School Class Rank||Required|
+|High School Class Rank||Considered but not required|

-|Completion of College Preparatory Program||Recommended|
+|Completion of College Preparatory Program||Considered but not required|

 |Credit for Life Experiences||No|